ShaharMS/Little/README.md

  - small bundle size
  - fast interpreter
  - Multilingual coding
- - interfaces with external H⁹axe code (Haxe transpiler only)
+ - interfaces with external Haxe code (Haxe transpiler only)
  - makes it easy to implement code interfacing in games
  - Understandable errors that actually explain what went wrong and where
  - easy and accurate access to runtime details & definition values